prof18/RSS-Parser/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 ![API](https://img.shields.io/badge/API-15%2B-brightgreen.svg?style=flat)

-**RSS Parser** is a Kotlin Multiplatform library for parsing RSS and Atom feeds.
-It supports Android, iOS, and the JVM.
+**RSS Parser** is a Kotlin Multiplatform library for parsing RSS, Atom and RDF feeds.
+It supports Android, iOS, macOS, tvOS, watchOS and the JVM.

-With **RSS Parser**, you can fetch plenty of useful information from any RSS channel, be it a blog, magazine, or even a podcast feed.
+With **RSS Parser**, you can fetch plenty of useful information from any RSS channel, be it a blog, magazine, a YouTube channel or even a podcast feed.

 ## Table of Contents